Should I Turn Off Salt Cell When Shocking Pool? Complete Guide

 Why Turn Off Your Salt Cell When Shocking

 Salt water generators are designed to produce chlorine at steady, moderate levels.
 When you shock your pool, you're dramatically increasing chlorine levels - often to 10-30 ppm or higher.
-Running your salt cell during this time can cause several problems:
+Running your salt cell during shock won't harm it, but it's still worth switching off.
+Here's the real picture:

 Complete Shocking Process for Salt Water Pools